SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 </div>

 We can add inductive cases to our grammar without introducing new non terminals by changing the way non terminals are arranged in production bodies.
-Let us extend our grammar to handle `\` and `-` operators.
-The grammar to do it would be as follows.
+Let us extend our grammar to handle "\" and "-" operators.

 <div class="grammar-box">
   <p class="grammar-box-title">Complete arithmetic grammar</p>